-To access the odometer, with the motorcycle stationary and in neutral press and release button 'A' until set up is visible in the display screen then press button 'B'.
-Press and release button 'A' until odometer is visible.
+To disable or enable the self cancelling indicators; with the motorcycle stationary and in neutral, press and release the set button on the left hand switch cube until 'SEtUP' is visible in the display screen.

+Press and release the scroll button until 'Auto' or 'MAnUAL' is visible in the display screen.